Bout2GitIt/FontPicker/README.md

 # To Launch:
 METHOD 1:

 Download the DMG and install.
+(This is the easiest method)

 METHOD 2:
 1. Download font_preview_app.py (or copy the code into a file and save with that name)